OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Stirge.md

 ------

-- **Dive attack:** First attack is at +2 to hit.
+- **Dive attack:** The first attack is at +2 to hit.
-- **Blood sucking:** Upon a successful attack, attaches and drains victim’s blood: 1d3 automatic damage per round.
+- **Blood sucking:** Upon a successful attack, attaches and drains the victim’s blood: 1d3 automatic damage per round.
 - **Detach:** If stirge or victim dies.